Get free weekly resources from us!

 • cardstock (1 piece per child)

 Say: Today let’s celebrate our fathers or other great men in our lives.
 Each one of you will come up with an action that a dad does and perform it for the group.
 The group will then guess what the action is.
-As a bonus, you can use the clothes and props to dress up like your dad or a man you admire!
+As a bonus, you can use the clothes and props to dress up like a dad or a man you admire!

 A boy putting on a large dress shirt and tie.Have the kids play a game of Charades with the clothes and props, imitating the actions of fathers or other men who are like dads to them.